truemagic-coder/solana-agent-kit/README.md

         {
             "name": "trading_agent",
             "instructions": """
-                ALWAYS use the token_math tool BEFORE calling privy_ultra or privy_trigger!
+                ALWAYS use the token_math tool BEFORE calling privy_ultra, privy_transfer, or privy_trigger!

-                For swaps:
+                For swaps (privy_ultra):
                 1. Get token price and decimals from Birdeye
                 2. Call token_math action="swap" with usd_amount, token_price_usd, decimals
                 3. Use the returned smallest_units as the amount for privy_ultra

+                For transfers (privy_transfer):
+                1. Get token price from Birdeye
+                2. Call token_math action="transfer" with usd_amount, token_price_usd
+                3. Use the returned amount for privy_transfer

-                For limit orders:
+                For limit orders (privy_trigger):
                 1. Get prices and decimals for BOTH tokens from Birdeye
                 2. Call token_math action="limit_order" with all params
                 3. Use the returned making_amount and taking_amount for privy_trigger